 Self-management of chronic pain has been shown to not only change how people deal with their pain, but they also improve their overall well-being by staying active and healthy and spending more quality time with friends and family.
 Having an open conversation with a doctor you can trust is crucial to finding what will work best.

 - OTC or prescription anti-inflammatory medications

 - Steroid injections

 - Nerve blocks

 - Thai Chi

 - Exercise therapy

 If you have undiagnosed pain that has been bothering you for several weeks or months, you should talk to your doctor.
 Pain tends to get worse as time goes on, so don’t delay.
-If you want an expert opinion from a pain management doctor, call the Pain Specialists of America clinic near you today.
-We can be reached toll-free at (855) 876-7246.
+If you want an expert opinion from a pain management doctor, call us at (855) 876-7246.